-It’s hard to imagine the Crown Prince, who was the first and only foreign leader to meet directly with the Trump transition team in December 2016, was collecting all these assets and gathering operatives like Klyushin, Prince, Nader and Oakes, all while hacking the phones of US journalists, for any other reason other than some sort of political operation.
+It’s hard to imagine the Crown Prince, who was the first and only foreign leader to meet directly with the Trump transition team in December 2016, was collecting all these assets and gathering operatives like Klyushin, Prince, Nader, and Oakes, all while hacking the phones of US journalists, for any other reason other than some sort of political operation.

 So let’s imagine you had the mind-fucking instincts of the Russians, A highly functional distributed server network purpose-built by the NSA.
 And access to the raw data of 50 million Facebook users.
-Would that be enough to launch a psy-op on the US?
+Would that be enough to launch a psy-op in the US?

 Fifth Dimension was another one of these private spyware companies that spawned from Israel’s famed 8200 division.
 The company’s chairman Benny Gantz was until recently considered the likely successor to Prime Minister Bibi Netanyahu.

-Fifth Dimension’s closure coincided with the shuttering of yet another Israeli spy firm with ties to the Trump campaign and Erik Prince.
-PSY Group worked on social media manipulation for the campaign for over a year was also shut down in December 2018.
+Fifth Dimension’s closure coincided with the shuttering of another Israeli spy firm with ties to the Trump campaign and Erik Prince.
+PSY Group worked on social media manipulation for the campaign for over a year and was shut down in December 2018.
 Prince first approached PSY-Group for a project in 2015.

 Fifth Dimension transferred its residual technology to yet another Israeli tech firm, NSO, that specialized in the hacking of smartphones – the same hacking firm involved in Jamal Khashoggi’s assassination.

-Was Fifth Dimension playing a more significant role in the 2016 election which has somehow evaded the law?
+Was Fifth Dimension playing a more significant role in the 2016 election, which has somehow evaded the law?
 Or was the company’s technology used by others after it shut down?
 Or might we never know because we don’t spy on our allies?

 We battled that monstrous machine for four years, fighting a war for the heart and minds of Americans.
 A race against the clock to avoid a second Trump term.
 A war most Americans didn’t even know existed.
 And a war we won, for now.